MassimoDeBellisVitti/cyclone/readme.md

 Contributing
 ------------
 Cyclone is mostly purpose-built for my filament winder, but contributions are welcome if you find it useful and have ideas for improvements.
-Some larger projects could include adding support for 4 axis winders and tapered parts, the creation of a GUI, and generalization to support more winders/controllers.
+Some larger projects could include adding support for 4 axis winders and tapered parts, and generalization to support more winders/controllers.

-{
-    "layers": [
-	  {
-            "windType": "helical",
-            "windAngle": 45,
-            "patternNumber": 2,
-            "skipIndex": 1,
-            "lockDegrees": 720,
-            "leadInMM": 30,
-            "leadOutDegrees": 90,
-            "skipInitialNearLock": true
-        },
-        {
-            "windType": "hoop",
-            "terminal": false
-        },
-	{
-            "windType": "hoop",
-            "terminal": false
-        },
-        {
-            "windType": "helical",
-            "windAngle": 45,
-            "patternNumber": 2,
-            "skipIndex": 1,
-            "lockDegrees": 720,
-            "leadInMM": 30,
-            "leadOutDegrees": 90,
-            "skipInitialNearLock": true
-        }
-    ],
-    "mandrelParameters": {
-        "diameter": 60,
-        "windLength": 590
-    },
-    "towParameters": {
-        "width": 7,
-        "thickness": 0.5
-    },
-    "defaultFeedRate": 500
-}